AtMostafa/AtMostafa.github.io/_posts/2020-09-22-Learning-deep-learning.md

 The one thing that many people suggest is the Andrew Ng's machine learning course on [Coursera](https://www.coursera.org/learn/machine-learning).
 I had a look, but I preferred a book, rather than videos and I preferred a more direct and speedy approach.

-I am already more than comfortable with coding in python, have the basic mathematical understanding for _using_ deep learning techniques.
+I am already more than comfortable with coding in python and have the basic mathematical understanding for _using_ deep learning techniques.
 I don't remember from where/who, but I found this website: [https://d2l.ai/index.html](https://d2l.ai/index.html).
 It's an open-source book that covers the basic theories and immediately switches to practice.
 What I love is that it is fully implemented in Jupyter Notebooks as well, so I can run the examples in the books while I'm reading it, play with the parameters, skim the documentation and move forward.